krishna-acondy/mint-api/README.md

 This endpoint can be accessed at `/pin`, and takes a request body that contains a PIN:
 ```
     {
+        name: 'Michael',
         pin: 1234
     }
 ```

-## PIN Authentication
+## Withdrawal
 This endpoint can be accessed at `/withdraw`, and takes a request body that contains the amount:
 ```
     {
         amount:50
     }
 ```
-The API dispenses a mix of notes in different denominations when available.
+The API dispenses a mix of notes in different denominations when available, using a greedy algorithm.

 On successful withdrawal, it returns a 200 status code with the following response body:
 ```